forestgrape/coronavirus/6_prevention_and_treatment/interferon.md

 Systemic IFNs show benefits if given very early in a mild disease stage.
 At later stage no effect or even adverse effects are observed.

-*Systemic IFN alpha:* Early IFN-α2b treatment induces a faster viral load clearance and a favorable disease progression ([Overview Systemic IFN alpha](#overview-systemic-ifn-alpha)).
+*Systemic IFN alpha:* Early IFN-α2b treatment induces a faster viral load clearance and a favorable disease progression. -> [Overview Systemic IFN alpha](#overview-systemic-ifn-alpha)

 *Systemic IFN beta:* If administrated at severe disease stage (oxygen needed or even ventilated), systemic IFN beta treatment often increases the mortality and the occurrence of adverse effects.
-If administrate in the mild disease stage beneficial effects are observed such as better prognosis and faster viral clearance. ([Overview Systemic IFN beta](#overview-systemic-ifn-beta))
+If administrate in the mild disease stage beneficial effects are observed such as better prognosis and faster viral clearance. -> [Overview Systemic IFN beta](#overview-systemic-ifn-beta)

-#Systemic IFN lambda:* In the case of mild SARS-CoV-2 infections, it reduces the time for viral clearance if administrated early. ([Overview Systemic IFN lambda](#overview-systemic-ifn-lambda))
+*Systemic IFN lambda:* In the case of mild SARS-CoV-2 infections, it reduces the time for viral clearance if administrated early. -> [Overview Systemic IFN lambda](#overview-systemic-ifn-lambda)